georgyfarniev/xmlkit/README.md

 })();
 ```

+## API

+### XmlStream class

+##### XmlStream.constructor(selector: string)
+A constructor that creates parser instance.
+Takes a string specifying selector for extracting elements in dot notation,
+example: `root.elt`.
+ONLY this simple format is supported, this is NOT an XPath.
+Also, you must specify only XML element names divided by dots, no attributes
+selector supported

+##### XmlStream.on('data', (chunk: string))
+Event emitted for each of the extracted nodes specified by selector passed in
+constructor.
+It's just a string containing XML data of the needed element, so
+you can use any 3rd party XML parser to further process it.

 ## Afterwords
 Working with XML is pain in NodeJS, so if this package gains any substantil amount
 of popularity, I will consider adding other useful XML tools here, since package